bekk/bekk-christmas/post/java/manage-your-dependencies.md

 authors:
   - Sindre Nordbø
 ---
 This plugin has [a fair amount of goals](https://maven.apache.org/plugins/maven-dependency-plugin/plugin-info.html).
-I'll highlight a couple of my favorites, but first, lets get the boring part out of the way:
+I'll highlight a couple of my favorites, but first, let's get the boring part out of the way:

 To start using this plugin, simply add the following to your `<pluginManagement>` section: